DEV-learn-co-students/hs-pre-assessment-intro-banana-batch/README.md

 Please do not sign up for the course before you have reviewed the material here and passed the tests.
 We cover a lot of ground in the Intro class and we want to make sure that you are prepared to have a good experience with the advanced class.

-Please submit a pull request in Github when you have completed the assessments (instructions are provided in the assessment) and send an email to vanessa@flatironschool.com to let us know when you are done.
+Please submit a pull request in Github when you have completed the assessments (instructions are provided in the assessment) and send an email to vanessa@flatironschool.com to let us know that you are done.
 We will review your code to confirm that you’ve passed the tests and get back to you as soon as we can.

 ### Resources